Gilandel/utils-commons/README.md

 	- exception(AssertConsumer<Throwable> consumer, Class<? extends Throwable> expectedException, String expectedMessage, final TriFunction<Boolean, String, String, E> exceptionFunction)

 * Parameters:
-	- consumer: The consumer or where the code to checked can be placed
+	- consumer: The consumer or where the code to check can be placed
 	- expectedException: The class of expected exception
 	- expectedMessage: The expected exception message
 	- exceptionFunction: The exception builder, only called on mismatch.
 Has 3 parameters: